Selva-Subramanian/NextLab/README.md

 # NextLab
 # Deployment of Streamlit WebApp via Streamlit share

-* deployed the app in streamlit share if you saw in the starting section of github repo, you can see the all the requirement files are there for creating the app.
+* Deployed the app in streamlit share.
+* It need two files app.py which contains the code required for building the app and requirements.txt which has all the necessary python packages.

 streamlit link: